DeityVengy/Star_Wars_Genesis_V2_for_Starfield_1.11.36/README.md

 ## **Experimental/Optional Mods:**<br />
 1. For now, I am using Ultimate Graphic's paid Reshade which you can get from here: https://www.patreon.com/ultimategraphics/posts <br />
-   If any of you know any free alternatives that look as good, please let me know in my discord :D
+   If any of you know any free alternatives that look as good, please let me know in my discord :D  <br />
+   Coming back to this, I actually cannot recommend this reshade.
+Has too many depth buffer issues especially in menus.

 ## **IN-GAME SETUP**<br />
 1. If you're using hardcore mode/ascension, make sure your difficulty settings are all on normal